anthonyjn08/witness_the_fitness_v1/README.md

 There are also other features that I would like to include as I develop the site further.
 These features are listed here.

 * **Calendar Booking**
     * I wanted to include a way to book purchased lessons/classes when I initially planned the project but unfortunately did not have the time to research or include this.
 Users would be able to book, cancel and rebook lessons.
 Admins/Trainers would be able to cancel and rebook lessons when needed.
+Trainers would also be able to add days when classes are being run so users can only book on those days.

 * **Social Login**
     * Users would be able to use their social accounts such as google or facebook to register to the site.
 This was also another feature that I unfortunately did not have time to achieve.